We are here to help.

 • Administer provisions of the Fuel Price Transparency Act in accordance with any general or special directions of the minister.

-• Publishes the data received from companies on the market conditions involved with setting fuel prices in BC.
+• Publishes the data received from companies on the market conditions involved with setting fuel prices in BC on GasPricesBC.ca.

 Companies involved in the wholesale fuel industry are required to submit fuel data reports to the BCUC, as outlined in the FPT Regulations.
 Fuel retail dealers involved in the Retail Pilot are required to submit fuel data to the BCUC in accordance with Special Direction to Section 4 of the Fuel Price Transparency Act.